Section: The Repairs of Arich Anpin (Openings 101–109)

 Source — English (Greenbaum):

-> How the Beard subdues stern judgments.
-Plain English:
+How the Beard subdues stern judgments.

 A short framing.
 The Hebrew is inyan she-ha-dikna kofeh ha-dinim (ענין שהדיקנא כופה הדינים, the matter of how the Beard subdues the dinim).
 The framing tells the reader that the chapter's focus in the exposition will be on the operational mechanism of the chain — how the four stages connect.
 The English (how the Beard subdues stern judgments) is the same idea in plainer form.